jacksmith15/fungebra/README.md

 [![Build Status](https://travis-ci.com/jacksmith15/fungebra.svg?token=JrMQr8Ynsmu5tphpTQ2p&branch=master)](https://travis-ci.com/jacksmith15/fungebra)
 # Fungebra
 Wrapper to allow algebraic manipulation and composition of functions.
+The aims of this package are purely academic, I do not recommend using this if you respect the other people working on your code.

 # Requirements
 This package is currently tested for Python 3.6.